loreum-org/chamber-contracts/README.md

 [![License: BUSL 1.1](https://img.shields.io/badge/License-MIT.svg)](https://github.com/loreum-org/chamber/LICENSE)

 The Chamber is a multisig wallet that enables liquid democracy for Treasury and Protocol Management by the token community.
 Due to their composability, Chambers are a protocol governance standard that enable Roles to be controlled by token holders through representative leaders, rather than a core group of static founders.
 This enables decentralized ownership of DeFi protocols.
-Chambers provide the functionality of a multisig wallet where signers are determined by stake allocation from an ERC20 governance token.
+Chambers provide the functionality of a multisig wallet where signers are determined by delegation of ERC20 governance token.

 The contract inherits upon instantiation existing ERC20 governance and ERC721 membership tokens.
-Stake allocations are made against the ERC721 token ID which creates a leaderboard within the Chamber contract.
+Delegations are made to ERC721 tokens which creates a leaderboard within the Chamber contract.
 The leaders are responsible for signing transactions and being the governors of the multisig.
-Each leader has a single vote that is not correlated to wallet balance, but rather by stake allocation of ERC20 governance tokens by the community against their NFT TokenId.
+Each leader has a single vote that is not correlated to wallet balance, but rather by delegation of ERC20 governance tokens by the community against their NFT TokenId.

 ## Use Cases